kushalbakshi/element-event/README.md

 ### Element activation

-To activate the `element-trial`, one need to provide:
+To activate the `element-event`, one need to provide:

 1. Schema names for the event or trial module
 2. Upstream Session table: A set of keys identifying a recording session (see [